 Colon and rectum

 The colon, also called the large intestine, is a long, tube-like organ in your abdomen.
-The colon carries waste to be expelled from the body.
-The rectum makes up the last several inches of the colon. ...
+The colon carries waste to be expelled from the body. ...

 Complications of C. difficile infections include: